kebin20/scorekeeper/README.md

 # Score Keeper
 A scorekeeper project from Colt Steele's Web Development Course on uDemy

-It is a sample project where you can keep score for a any game that you play with another player.
+A project where you can keep score for a any game that you play with another player.

 It utilises a mix of HTML, CSS, and Javascript.
-It also utilises CSS made from the Bulma CSS framework.
+In addition, styling was completed using Bulma.

-Part 1:
+Part 1:Cancel changes

 Main components worked on: